pthrasher/gabby/README.md

 Gabby
 =====

-A beautifully simple static site generator.
+A beautifully simple static site generator for node.js.

-* Instant preview of file changes
+* Instant preview of file changes.
-* Articles and pages can be Markdown, Jade, Handlebars, or whatever you want
+* Use markdown or JSON object for page content.
-* Asset packaging and minification
+* Asset packaging and minification.
+* Templates with Jade, Plates, and Haml support.
-* CoffeeScript, Stylus, LESS, and SASS support
+* CoffeeScript, Stylus, LESS, and SASS support.
-* HTTP server with preconfigured routes, clean URLs, and caching
+* HTTP server with preconfigured routes, clean URLs, and caching.
-* CLI tool and static web server
+* CLI tool and static web server.

 Install